ericmedvet/slides/digital-system-architectures-memory-2122/04-virtual-memory.md

 .note[for bits, "set" is "set to .memory[1]", "unset" is "set to .memory[0]"]

-.question[How to estimate the effectiveness of dirty bit with respect to actual LRU?]
+.question[How to estimate the effectiveness of usage bit with respect to actual LRU?]

 ---